 - Loud and screeching meow

-- Wild running and jumping around the apartment as if hunting for imaginary prey
+- Wild running and jumping through the apartment as if hunting for imaginary prey

 - Intensive grooming and scratching (especially on the back and tail)